 Yet, all across the globe, bogs have been damaged and modified.
 In some countries such as the Netherlands and Germany, bogs have been destroyed leaving fragmentary remains that give only a partial clue to the past watery richness of this once common landscape.
 In Britain and Ireland, the blanket bogs that envelop the north and west still remain, although they are now much modified and their original extent much diminished.
 In the lowlands, the raised bogs have become one of Britain's rarest habitats.
 Pushed to the fringes of their former widespread distribution, they have been cut for fuel, afforested, 'reclaimed' for agriculture, burned for sporting purposes or cut-away for gro-bags and the horticultural industry.
 Only recently has society started to recognise the true significance of Europe's peat bogs.
 Gradually, protection of nature has checked the progressive destruction of this natural asset.
 For many bogs, however, legislative protection is not enough.
 Despite the fact that peat bogs tend to be successional 'climax' habitats, self-sustaining end-points in the process of ecological succession and thus in theory having no need for management, their currently damaged condition means that many, indeed most, peat bogs require some form of intervention to prevent further degradation.
-To conserve a peat bog site, management is generally required and this management intervention are to be avoided at a later date.
+To conserve a peat bog site, management is generally required and this management intervention is usually needed sooner rather than later if more costly, complex and uncertain forms of intervention are to be avoided at a later date.